omartawba1/start_laravel/readme.md

 `composer install`

-Then create a database named akari then rename `.env.example` to `.env` and change database configuration values to yours.
+Then create a database named start_laravel then rename `.env.example` to `.env` and change database configuration values to yours.

 Then run